- Y

 if outcome Y and covariates X are passed to

-, and run_regression
+vimp_accuracy, and run_regression is TRUE,

 then Super Learner will be used; otherwise, variable importance